-In addition to any at Wimborne, be welcomed, as would any sightings of Exhibition Vans stored elsewhere.
-At Salisbury the "active" fleet was usually to be found in and around the "Coal Yard" whilst those not required, stored or condemned were kept in "East Yard".
+In addition to any observations made at Wimborne, any made at Salisbury would be welcomed, as would any sightings of Exhibition Vans stored elsewhere.
+At Salisbury the "active" fleet was usually to be found in and around the "Coal Yard" whilst those not required, stored or condemned, were kept in "East Yard".
 "East yard" was to the east of the station on the up side and was also sometimes also referred to as "Fisherton Yard" presumably because of its close proximity to "Fisherton Tunnel".
 Close to the station though is "Fisherton Mill" and it is presumed this was the reason for the former GWR location being known as "Fisherton Yard".

 As well as at Kensington Olympia, Exhibition Trains were often be found at Marylebone station.